davepinch/pinchy.cc/content/topics/places/sculptures/statue-of-leif-erikson/statue-of-leif-erikson-in-seattle.md

 ---
-title: "Statue of Leif Erikson" statue of:
+title: "Statue of Leif Erikson in Seattle" statue of:
   - Leif Erikson
   - Shilshole Bay